Measles outbreaks can happen anywhere and at any time.

-Measles isn't trivial.
-It's a very infectious, nasty illness that, in rare cases, can be fatal.
-About one in five children with measles experiences complications such as ear infections, diarrhoea and vomiting, pneumonia, meningitis, and eye disorders.
-One in 10 children with measles end up in hospital.
+Measles is a very infectious, serious illness that, in rare cases, can be fatal.
+About 1 in 5 children with measles experiences complications such as ear infections, diarrhoea and vomiting, pneumonia, meningitis, and eye disorders.
+One in 10 children with measles ends up in hospital.
 There is no treatment for the disease.
 Vaccination is the only way of preventing it.

 How easy is it to catch measles?

 Measles spreads very easily.
 In fact, it's one of the most infectious diseases known.
 You can catch measles if you spend just 15 minutes with someone who has the disease.

 Can adults catch measles?

 Yes.
 And adults are likely to be more ill than children and for longer.
 Someone with measles generally has to spend 5 days in bed and be off work for 10 days.
 Adults are also more prone to measles complications than children.